Deadline for submitting nominations Ammodo Science Award 2023

 – The research is leading internationally within its field.

-– The research distinguishes itself from other comparable research in terms of quality, originality, results and/or publications and future expectations (continuation of the research).
+– The research is is groundbreaking and distinguishes itself from other comparable research in terms of quality, originality, results and/or publications and future expectations (continuation of the research).

 – The research can be multi-disciplinary or inter-disciplinary and at least partly carried out by one or more Dutch knowledge institutes.

-– The research may be interdisciplinary (cross-domain), but is nominated by the nominator for one scientific domain as chosen by him/her.
+– The research may be cross-Domain, but is nominated by the nominator for one Domain chosen by him/her.

-The research should be primarily carried out by several researchers who are institutionally and organisationally embedded in one of the fourteen universities affiliated to the VSNU and/or at research institutes of the NWO or the KNAW.
+The research should be primarily carried out by several researchers who are institutionally and organisationally embedded in one of the fourteen universities affiliated to UNL and/or at research institutes of the NWO or the KNAW.

 The funds granted as the prize for the Award are paid out to one institution only, even if more than one institution is involved in the research.
 The institution, which receives the money on behalf of the research team, must provide Ammodo with a transparent (annual) account of the use of the funds demonstrating that they have been used efficiently, effectively and properly, i.e. for the designated purpose.